 To shorten the distance and delay between different functions some customers are using 3D stacking of different dies in a single assembly.
 The connections between the different dies (die-2-die interfaces) require custom ESD solutions.

 Battery powered applications

-The leakage of our ESD cells is 100x lower compared to conventional approach.
+For certain applications like IoT, edge AI, medical devices, the power consumption must be reduced.
+The leakage of Sofics’ ESD cells is 100x lower compared to the conventional approach.
 Huge improvements can be made in stand-by, sleep, operational modes and during power-cycles.
-Sofics has solutions available for interfaces and rail clamps.

 Some applications require higher ESD robustness, well beyond the typical 2kV HBM.
 Our ESD clamps can be easily scaled to any ESD/EOS protection level.
 We have delivered ESD clamps for 4kV, 8kV HBM as well as for 8kV IEC 61000-4-2.